arcticOS/pman/README.md

 6. In the Notepad window that opens, add the command `Set-Alias -Name `pman` -Value python3 <`pman`-path>\`pman`.py` to the end, replacing `<`pman`-path>` with the path to your `pman` installation.
 7. Add the `packages` subdirectory to your PATH.
 8. Restart PowerShell.

+## Features
+- Load repositories and package lists from disk.

+## Planned features
+- Download and import package lists from servers.
+- Download and update packages from servers
+- Uninstall installed packages
+- Option to update and then run packages (intended to update GUI of an embedded device before it finishes booting)

 ## Design Goals
 - Allow the same script to run on all supported OSes (Windows, GNU/Linux, etc...)